MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/whats-new/Windows-11-IoT-Enterprise-24H2.md

 For more information, see [Windows 11 IoT Enterprise support lifecycle](/lifecycle/products/windows-11-iot-enterprise).

-## Availability
+### New Devices

+Windows 11 IoT Enterprise, version 24H2 is available for pre-install by an Original Equipment Manufacturer (OEM).
+- If you are a customer looking to purchase devices with Windows IoT Enterprise preinstalled contact your preferred OEM.

+- If you are an OEM wanting to pre-install Windows IoT Enterprise on your new devices for sale, see [OEM Licensing](../Commercialization/Licensing.md#oem-licensing) for more information.

+### Upgrade

-Windows 11 IoT Enterprise, version 24H2 is available through Windows Update, Windows Server Update Services (including Configuration Manager), the OEM Software Order Center, and [volume licensing](https://www.microsoft.com/licensing/terms/productoffering/WindowsDesktopOperatingSystem/all).
+Windows 11 IoT Enterprise, version 24H2 is available as an upgrade to devices running Windows 11 IoT Enterprise (non-LTSC) through Windows Update, Windows Server Update Services (including Configuration Manager), Windows Update for Business, and the Volume Licensing Service Center (VLSC).
+For more information, see [How to get the Windows 11, version 24H2 update]( https://aka.ms/how-to-get-24H2).
+Review the [Windows 11, version 24H2 Windows IT Pro blog post](https://aka.ms/new-in-24H2) to discover information about available deployment resources such as the [Windows Deployment Kit (Windows ADK)](/windows-hardware/get-started/adk-install).

 To learn more about the status of the update rollout, known issues, and new information, see [Windows release health](/windows/release-health/).

-## What's new

-### Accessibility
+## Accessibility

 | Feature | Description |
 | ------- | ----------- |
 | **Bluetooth &#174; Low Energy Audio support for assistive devices** </br> [24H2] | Windows takes a significant step forward in accessibility by supporting the use of hearing aids equipped with the latest Bluetooth &#174; Low Energy Audio technology.
 For more information, see [Improving accessibility with Bluetooth &#174; LE Audio](https://blogs.windows.com/windows-insider/2023/10/18/announcing-windows-11-insider-preview-build-25977-canary-channel/). |

-### Applications
+## Applications

 | Feature | Description |
 | ------- | ----------- |